 Across the West he’s proven himself as a fierce competitor, reporting on natural and manmade disasters, climate change, mass shootings, the legal marijuana industry, the Taylor Swift assault trial, the Aurora movie theater massacre, as well as numerous wildfires, floods and tornadoes.

 In addition to domestic assignments, Clayton has reported from around the world, most recently covering democracy protests in Hong Kong.
 In 2014, he went to Malaysia and Australia to cover the disappearance of flight MH-370.
-He's reported from Greenland and the Arctic Ocean for climate change stories and attended the 2009 U.N.
+He's reported on climate change from Greenland and the Arctic Ocean and attended the 2009 U.N.
 Climate Change Conference in Denmark.
 He traveled to China to produce a special series on toy recalls and food safety, and was in Haiti during the violent uprisings that led to the ouster of President Jean Bertrand Aristide.

 Prior to his post in Denver, Clayton was based in Washington D.C. as a producer for "World News with Charles Gibson" and "World News Tonight with Peter Jennings”, receiving an Emmy Award as part of the ABC News team that covered the inauguration of President Barack Obama.
-He worked for the "Sam Donaldson: Live in America" radio program and Donaldson's daily live webcast for ABCNews.com.
+He also was a producer for the "Sam Donaldson: Live in America" radio program and Donaldson's daily live webcast for ABCNews.com.
 Clayton joined ABC's Washington bureau in September 2000, working on the assignment desk.

-Before ABC News, Clayton worked as a reporter at Los Angeles news radio station KFWB-AM.
+Before ABC News, Clayton worked as a reporter at Los Angeles all-news radio station KFWB-AM.
 He also produced and edited award-winning science and nature documentaries for the Finley-Holiday Film Corporation in Whittier, California.

 Clayton's professional broadcasting career began in Southern California, first as a DJ at KRTM-FM radio in Temecula and then as a reporter and anchor at KCKC-AM news-talk radio in San Bernardino.
 In his free time he produced a live TV talk show for the Riverside Police Department.